grpc/grpc-go/RELEASING.md

    * Options: `Do not run if there has been a build in the last 24h`
    * Click _Add_ button
 6. Continue with Google-internal steps at go/grpc/java/releasing.
+7. Move items out of the release milestone that didn't make the cut.
+Issues that may be backported should stay in the release milestone.
+Treat issues with the 'release blocker' label with special care.

 Tagging the Release
 -------------------

+1. Verify there are no open issues in the release milestone.
+Open issues should either be deferred or resolved and the fix backported.
-1. For vMajor.Minor.x branch, change `README.md` to refer to the next release version. _Also_ update the version numbers for protoc if the protobuf library version was updated since the last release.
+2. For vMajor.Minor.x branch, change `README.md` to refer to the next release version. _Also_ update the version numbers for protoc if the protobuf library version was updated since the last release.